 These light artists have created an impressive display along with interactive games at several locations around the UNESCO World Heritage-listed centre.

-It’s one of the best times of the year to visit Macao, as these bright displays bring history to life.
+The Macau Light Festival is one of the best times of the year to visit Macao, as these bright displays bring history to life.

 A fairyland of lights